Device Box Fill Calculations: Sizing for Receptacles and Dimmers

 - How many conductors can I put in a single-gang box?

-- The number of conductors depends entirely on the box’s cubic inch capacity and the gauge of the wire.
-There is no single answer.
-You must perform a box fill calculation using the volumes from NEC Table 314.16(A) and 314.16(B) to get the correct number for your specific situation.
+- The number depends entirely on the box’s cubic inch capacity and the gauge of the conductor.
+There is no single answer — always perform a box fill calculation using NEC Table 314.16(A) and 314.16(B) to get the correct number for your situation.

 - Is a conduit fill calculator the same as a box fill calculator?

-- No, they are different.
-A conduit fill calculator determines how many wires can be run through a raceway based on the cross-sectional area of the conduit and conductors.
-Device box fill calculations determine the required volume in a box based on a system of conductor equivalents.
+- No. A conduit fill calculator determines how many wires can be run through a raceway based on cross-sectional area and conductor size.
+Device box fill calculations determine the required cubic inch volume in a box based on a system of conductor equivalents under NEC Article 314.

 Continuing Education by State